 To play the Irish Lotto, you need to select six numbers from between one and 45.
 You can either do this manually or by opting for a ‘Lucky Dip’, which selects six numbers completely at random.

 A single line will cost you €2.00, whilst the minimum play requires you to select at least two lines.
-This equates to a €4.00 outlay, although you can take out as many lines as you want, per individual draw.
+This equates to a €4.00 outlay, although you can take out as many lines as you want per individual draw.

 Whilst matching all six numbers will land you a share of the jackpot, there are other winning combinations with smaller payouts available.
-The presence of a seventh ‘bonus’ ball contributes heavily to this in instances where you match two, three, four and five numbers.
+The presence of a seventh ‘bonus’ ball contributes heavily to this where you match two, three, four and five numbers.

 What’s the Biggest Prize I Can Win with the Irish Lotto?